bagobor/sandbox-1/projects/dew/readme.txt

-Mountain Dew - 3D Graffiti
+3D Graffiti
 ==========================

-This OpenGL demo app reads the BVH file Drawing001.bvh and generates a triangle mesh from the path.
+This OpenGL demo app reads BVH motion capture data taken from a hand held controller and generates a triangle mesh from the path.
 Controller rotation data is read but is currently ignored as I found it didn't give results as good as the parallel transport method for constructing a reference frame along a path.
 A nice description of the paralle transport method is given in "Quaternion Gauss Maps and Optimal Framings of Curves and Surfaces (1998)",